 It’s finally summer.
 With the warm temperatures here to stay, many families are heading to swimming pools.
 Before you jump in, the Centers for Disease Control and Prevention (CDC) has a warning: Pools can carry many waterborne diseases, including cryptosporidiosis, an illness caused by ingesting cryptosporidium, a fecal parasite.

 In fact, the CDC reports that during 2009–2017, 444 cryptosporidiosis outbreaks, resulting in 7,465 cases, were reported by 40 states and Puerto Rico.
 Recreational water — mostly swimming pools, but also kiddie pools and water playgrounds — were responsible for 156 outbreaks, more than a third of the cases.
 Untreated water (such as lakes) and drinking water caused 22 more cases.

-Our trusted pediatricians provide routine well checks and treat minor illnesses and injuries, often with same-day appointments.
-If your child ever requires surgery, a hospital stay or care for a complex illness, your child’s doctor is already connected to the specialists at Norton Children’s Hospital.
+Our trusted providers offer routine well checks and treat minor illnesses and injuries, often with same-day appointments.
+If your child ever requires surgery, a hospital stay or care for a complex illness, your child’s doctor is already connected to Norton Children’s specialists.
 They work as a team to provide your child with the best possible care.

-The CDC offers these tips to keep from getting sick from pools:
+The CDC offers these tips to keep from getting sick from pools, water parks and lakes: